ml-projects-rana/Dipanshu-Rana-/README.md

   <h1> 🚀 Welcome to My Portfolio!</h1>
   <h4>Experienced Data Scientist | Passionate About AI/ML | Building Insights from Complex Data</h4>
   <p>📍 Based in Ireland | </p>
-  <p>Explore a blend of data science projects that transform raw data into actionable insights.
-From machine learning models to data-driven solutions, take a look at what I’ve built!</p>
   <p>
     <a href="https://www.linkedin.com/in/dipanshu-rana//">LinkedIn</a> |
     <a href="https://dipanshurana.medium.com/">Medium</a> |